IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLOperation operation` - The GraphQL operation type.
 Read about the [`GraphQLOperation` enum here](#graphqloperation).

-`Map<String, String> customHeaders` - Map that contains additional headeres that will be passed to an HTTP request.
+`Map<String, String> headers` - Map that contains additional headeres that will be passed to an HTTP request.

+`Integer timeout` - The request timeout in milliseconds.
+The default timeout is 120000 ms (2 min).

 ---